 - Maintain the ethic from top to bottom of the business chain.

 - Estimate the operational amount require and maintain a surplus to meet the unexpected demand.

-- Keep an update on market trend what a proximate changes require to meet the demand.
+- Keep an update on market trends what proximate change require to meet the demand.

 - Supervising department managers and quality reviews.

 - Align different opinions and shape them into a strong plan.

 - Ensure that the company adheres to ethical practice.

-- Formulate different sets of policy to run an organization and adhere to it.
+- Formulate different sets of policies to run an organization and adhere to it.

 - Managing their direct reports, with hire/fire capabilities.

 - Develop, then manage policies and programs to obtain the company’s mission.

 Managing directors fuel the businesses through their years of experience and leadership that helps to systematize the workflow, manage the budgets and regulate the expenses.
-They maintain professionalism and don’t lose their patience even in a drastic situation to maintain a positive outlook.
-Managing directors are primarily in their offices working 9 to 5.
 More occasionally, being a face of the company they travel far to meet the business need, attain meetings or give speeches to other boards, regional executives or the media.
-The managing is also responsible for research and development program that will help cater to new business with new technology.
+The managing is also responsible for research and development programs that will help cater to new businesses with new technology.

 Managing Directors involve themselves as such:

 - Directing company resources.

 - Insist coworkers and subordinates and mediating into issues.